-A Sealegs craft is fitted with a hydraulic wheel and leg lift system powered by the petrol engine in the aft-mounted inboard engine box.
+A Sealegs boat is fitted with a hydraulic wheel and leg lift system powered by the petrol engine in the Hydrasol.
 The Sealegs hydraulic system has no user serviceable parts.
 This hydraulic system is a sealed system and should only be serviced by authorised personnel.
 Incorrect maintenance can have a catastrophic impact on the vessel.
 DO NOT attempt to fill the hydraulic tank yourself.
-The introduction of contaminants to the hydraulic system may cause serious damage, and is not covered by the manufacturer's warranty.
+The introduction of contaminants to the hydraulic system may cause serious damage and is not covered by the manufacturer's warranty.

 The Sealegs hydraulic system must only be serviced by an Authorised Sealegs Reseller.
-Incorrect maintenance may make craft operation unsafe, and may void the manufacturer's warranty.
+Incorrect maintenance may make boat operation unsafe and may void the manufacturer's warranty.